micah-svenson/youtrack-to-jira-migrator/README.md

 # YouTrack to Jira Migrator

-This package pulls issue data per project from the YouTrack API and transforms it into a CSV importable by the Jira CSV import tool.
+This tool pulls issue data per project from the YouTrack API and transforms it into a CSV importable by the Jira CSV import tool.

-The package also optionally will pull raw YouTrack JSON data from a local file
+The tool also optionally will pull raw YouTrack JSON data from a local file

 ## Setup